YouTube Green

 Sustainability reporting isn't built to be read

-Corporate sustainability reporting is not built for everyday people.
+Corporate sustainability reporting is not designed for everyday people.
+It's made for investors, regulators, and annual reports.

 A Reuters study found fewer than 2% of major firms earn top marks for genuine climate disclosure, and the tech industry follows the same pattern.